Last Updated on March 9, 2025 by Erin Donahue

 Be sure to register for the lottery within a week before arriving in Taiwan.
 After clearing customs and grabbing your luggage, you’ll find a dedicated section in the arrival hall to scan your QR code.
 If that lucky lottery screen lights up with a win, simply head to the staff stand directly behind the activation area to claim your prize.

-One of the must-visit cities on any trip to Taiwan is Taipei.
+When crafting your 10-day Taiwan itinerary, Taipei deserves at least 3-4 days of your time.
 As the country’s capital, it’s a vibrant metropolis of activities, culture, history, and modernity everyone can enjoy.
 There’s so much to do in Taipei alone and it’s so convenient living there.
 If there was a city outside of New York City I would want to live in, it’s Taipei!

 Over the years, I’ve observed the evolution of how Taipei’s become more friendly toward English speakers in particular.
 Signs everywhere now include English translations which makes it easy to navigate.
 As someone who is bi-racial and looks more Western, I used to get stares all the time when I was in Taiwan as a kid.
 Each year that I go back now as an adult the stares have faded away since tourists have been flocking to this incredible country in East Asia.